Republic of Winston: During the war

 In April 1862, the Union Army invaded northern Alabama.
 Many of the pro-Union Winston county residents, as well as those from the similarly aligned Nickajack area on the Tennessee border, enlisted in the Union Army's new 1st Alabama Cavalry Regiment, commanded by an officer from New York, George E. Spencer.
 While the 1st Alabama Cavalry would play an important part in the war, it generally did so outside of Alabama.

 Between 8,000 and 10,000 deserters from the Confederate Army were sheltered in Winston County during the war.

 Aftermath

 After the war, local politics in Winston County were dominated by the Republican Party.

 Legacy

 Winston's unique history has become the basis of a small tourist industry, which includes an outdoor drama loosely based on the events.
+A prominent local landmark in the county is the "Free state of Winston barn", a decaying barn with the phrase painted on the sign, located between Haleyville and Double Springs.
 A passenger boat named the Free State Lady plies the waters of the county's Smith Lake.
 The "Dual Destiny" statue located in front of Winston County courthouse in Double Springs depicts a young soldier dressed half as a Union troop and half as Confederate soldier.